AmpersandTarski/Ampersand-Language-Support/README.md

 ## Requirements

 * In order to use the ampersand commands, it is required that you have [the ampersand executable](https://github.com/AmpersandTarski/Ampersand/releases/latest) in your path.
+The default build task is now set to check the current script.

 ## Extension Settings